-By March 31, 2028 and each March 31 of a Rate Case Year thereafter, or by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Slice Percentage as the lessor of:
+By March 31, 2028 and each March 31 of a Rate Case Year thereafter, or by March 31 in a Forecast Year that «Customer Name» submits a Total Retail Load forecast revision pursuant to section 17.6.2, and concurrent with BPA’s calculation of «Customer Name»’s Net Requirement pursuant to section 1 of Exhibit A, BPA shall calculate «Customer Name»’s Slice Percentage as the lesser of:

 (1) «Customer Name»’s Slice Percentage limit in section 1 of Exhibit K; or

-(2) Multiplying 50 percent by «Customer Name»’s Preliminary Net Requirement, and (a) dividing by the annual CHWM System in section 2 of Exhibit K, and (b) multiplying by 100.
+(2) Multiplying 50 percent by «Customer Name»’s Preliminary Net Requirement, and (A) dividing by the annual CHWM System in section 2 of Exhibit K, and (B) multiplying by 100.

 The Slice Percentage shall be rounded to the fifth decimal in percentage format and rounded to the seventh decimal in number format.

-Expressed as a formula, the Slice Percentage in each year of the Rate Period is calculated as follows
+Expressed as a formula, the Slice Percentage in each year of the Rate Period is calculated as follows:

 Slice %= minSlice % Limit ,50% X(Preliminary Net Requirement)annual CHWM System x 100